jerushachua/social-media-scraper/README.md

  * Returns an array of users who post have the `paid promotion` label.

+ `get_insta_profile_emails(dirname)`

+  * Takes in a file directory name and searches the lists of instagram profiles.
+  * Outputs a csv of all emails scraped.

 # Output

 A `.csv` file for each tag searched.
 The naming convention is `date-tag.csv`.